heblanke/CK2_SK_ephys_and_image_analysis/README.md

 These examples are not intended to represent every use case, but as a representation of how Axograph files were analyzed during the writing of the manuscript.

 ###
 Unfortunately, GitHub has a file size cap at 25MB.
-Thus, the files in the "spontaneous_firing_example" folder will need to be unzipped prior to analysis.
+Thus, the files in the "spontaneous_firing_analysis" directory will need to be unzipped prior to analysis.

 ###